 Air Force: No plan to involuntarily recall pilots to fill shortage

-The Air Force said Tuesday it will not use President Trump’s recent executive order to involuntarily recall retired pilots to fill a shortage that has now reached 2,000, saying the military is looking for a longer-term commitment.
+The Air Force said Tuesday it will not use President Trump’s recent executive order to involuntarily recall retired pilots back into the military to fill a shortage that has now reached 2,000, saying they are looking for a longer-term commitment.

 Trump’s Oct.
 20 order changes U.S. law to increase the number of pilots that can return for three-year duty to 1,000 from 25.